kshitij1410/Online-Gaming-Platform/README.md

 1. Download [this](https://github.com/kshitij1410/Online-Gaming-Platform) repo and extract it in your directory.

-2. Run `npm install` to install all dependencies.

-3. Run this command on terminal `docker-compose up`.
+2. Run this command on terminal `docker-compose up`.

-4. Before running this command make sure you have docker desktop software install in your pc.
+3. Before running this command make sure you have docker desktop software install in your pc.

 ## Need help?